vitaliy-du/packnum/README.md

 [![npm version][npm-image]][npm-url] [![license][license-image]][license-url] [![downloads][downloads-image]][downloads-url]

-Tiny library that allow you encode/decode numbers to represent as string symbols.
+Tiny library that allow you encode/decode numbers to represent as win-1251 string.
-You can reduce long number like 2043958943.54321 to compact string kyЫ5qдH5.
+You can reduce long number like 2043958943.54321 to compact string kyЫ5qдHb.
 Order of sorting encoded numbers will match string sort for numbers with same length.

 Install with [npm](https://www.npmjs.com/):